LangStream/documentation/configuration-resources/data-storage/astra.md

 To use DataStax Astra DB as a vector database, you have to create a "vector-database" resource in your configuration.yaml file.

+If you want to use the JSON based API then you have to create a "astra-vector-db" resource.
+See the documentation [here](./astra-vector-db.md).

 ```yaml
 resources:
   - type: "vector-database"